 Discrediting Retail Experience

-Some professional makeup artists looks at cosmetic retail jobs as “beneath” them.
-Don’t think about retail experience like this!
+Some professional makeup artists look at cosmetic retail jobs as “beneath” them.
+Don’t think about a retail experience like this!

 Working retail lets you: